chuot/rdio-scanner/docs/config/dir-watch.md

         "dirWatch": [
             {
                 // [optional]
-                // Works only for type="default"
+                // Valid for type="default" only
-                // Delay the import until this number of milliseconds without any modification of the file "delay": 3000
+                // Delay the import until this number of milliseconds without any modification of the file "delay": 3000,

+                // [optional]
-                // [optional] Whether the audio is deleted after importation (defaults to false) "deleteAfter": true,
+                // Whether the audio is deleted after importation (defaults to false) "deleteAfter": true,

+                // [mandatory]
-                // [mandatory] Full path to directory to monitor "directory": "/home/radio/audio_files",
+                // Full path to directory to monitor "directory": "/home/radio/audio_files",

+                // [mandatory]
-                // [mandatory] Audio file extension to watch "extension": "wav",
+                // Audio file extension to watch
+                "extension": "wav",

+                // [optional]
-                // [optional] Fake the frequency on the Rdio Scanner's display (in hertz) "frequency": 119100000,
+                // Fake the frequency on the Rdio Scanner's display (in hertz) "frequency": 119100000,

+                // [optional]
+                // Possible tags are: #DATE, #TIME, #SYS, #TG, #UNIT, #HZ
+                // If no system/talkgroup available from filename, you must specify them with dirWatch.system and dirWatch.talkgroup
+                "mask": "#DATE_#TIMEP25ABC_#SYS_TRAFFIC__TO_#TG_FROM_#UNIT",

+                // [optional or mandatory for dirWatch.type="trunk-recorder"]
-                // [mandatory] The system ID to import to.
-It can also be a regex string "system": 1,
+                // The system ID to import to
+                // It can also be a regex string, but consider using the mask option "system": 1,

-                // [mandatory] for type=default and type=trunk-recorder
-                // [optional] for type=sdrtrunk
+                // [optional]
-                // The talkgroup ID to import to.
-It can also be a regex string "talkgroups": 1001,
+                // The talkgroup ID to import to
+                // It can also be a regex string, but consider using the mask option "talkgroups": 1001,

+                // [optional]
-                // [optional] The type of the audio file
+                // The type of the audio file (defaults to "default")
-                // It can be "default", "sdrtrunk" or "trunk-recorder" "type": "default",
+                // It can be "default" or "trunk-recorder" "type": "default",

+                // [optional]
-                // [optional] Set this to true to successfully watch files over a network "usePolling": true
+                // Set this to true to successfully watch files over a network "usePolling": true
             }
         ]